 X-Content-Type-Options: nosniff

-If true, then the cookie cannot be read with JavaScript.
+If true, then the cookie cannot be read with ECMAScript.

 If Secure is true, the client forces cookies to be only transmitted with HTTPS.